Gorgeous houses and hidden gems

 Adare Village Heritage Centre

-The Adare Heritage Centre with exhibition and audio-visual show takes you back to share the excitement and colour of the town's rich and varied history.
-Also features tourist information office, restaurant, woolen mills outlet and craft shop.
-Open: Daily 9.30am to 4.30pm.
+For a closer look at exactly what happened over the centuries, the Heritage Centre on Main Street is a must for all peaceful visitors.
+Their excellent exhibition and audio-visual show transport you back to share the excitement and colour of the town's rich and varied history.
+Open daily from 9:30am to 4:30pm, it also features a tourist information office, restaurant, woollen mills outlet and craft shop.

-Founded by the Fitzgerald's around the year 1230 for the Trinitarian Canons of the Order of the Redemption of Captives, it was the only house of the Order in Ireland.
+Founded by the Fitzgerald's around the year 1230 for the Trinitarian Canons of the Order of the Redemption of Captives, this was the only house of the Order in Ireland.

-It was suppressed in 1535 and gradually fell into ruin in 1811, part of the building, consisting of the tower, nave and choir, was restored by the First Earl of Dunraven and given to the Catholics of Adare as their parish church and remains so to this day.
+It was suppressed in 1535 and gradually fell into ruin in 1811.
+Part of the building, consisting of the tower, nave and choir, was restored by the First Earl of Dunraven and given to the Catholics of Adare as their parish church, which it remains as to this day.